milos-p-lab/VB6-on-Windows-11/docs/blog.md

 - Automated setup via `.bat` and `.reg` files
 - No patching or hex-editing — just unpack and use

+👉 For detailed technical explanations of the installation and compatibility mechanisms, see [TECHNICAL_NOTES](./blob/main/TECHNICAL_NOTES.md).

 ---

 ## 🧩 Optional: MS Agent Compatibility (Double Agent)